-Krusche & Company (K&C) has offered nearshore IT outsourcing solutions to some of Germany and Europe’s most established brands, successful SMEs and exciting start-ups for over 20 years now.
-We’ve been involved in the selection process different organisations go through to select their outsourced IT vendor countless times.
+Krusche & Company (K&C) has offered nearshore IT outsourcing solutions to some of Germany and Europe’s most established brands, successful SMEs and exciting start-ups for nearly 25 years now.
+We’ve been involved in the selection process organisations go through to select their outsourced IT vendor countless times.

-Arriving at those mutually beneficial matches can only happen consistently (you might occasionally get lucky shooting in the dark) if you know what you want in and from your outsourced IT services vendor.
-And you have a solid methodology and processes to assess if a vendor genuinely represents a match for those requirements.
+Establishing mutually beneficial B2B partnerships only happens consistently (you might occasionally get lucky shooting in the dark) if you know what you want from your vendors.
+And you have a solid methodology and processes to assess if a potential provider represents a match for those requirements.

-This is 21 years of our insight into the methodology of the partners we’ve most successfully provided nearshore IT outsourcing services to.
-If you are embarking on that journey now, what better start than learning from the experience of those who have travelled it before you!
+This is almost a quarter of a century of our insight into the methodology of the partners we’ve most successfully provided nearshore IT outsourcing services to.
+If you are embarking on that journey now, what better start than learning from the experience of those who have travelled it before you?

 These insights will benefit: